hannojg/expo/docs/pages/development-app/introduction.md

   <embed src="https://youtube.com/embed/_SWalkrP0CA" type="application/x-shockwave-flash" wmode="transparent" width="100%" height="400" />
 </object>

 `expo-dev-client` is an npm package installable in any Expo or React Native project.
-Once installed, any Debug builds of your application will gain an extensible debug menu and the ability to load projects from Expo CLI.
+Once installed, any Debug builds of your application will gain an extensible developer menu and the ability to load projects from Expo CLI.
 Release builds of your application will not change other than the addition of a few header files.

-Your debug builds can be shared with anyone on your team who needs to work on or review your application.
-Your team can develop the JavaScript portion of your application with `expo-cli` and your development app without waiting for your native code to build until the next time you need to upgrade, install a new module, or otherwise change the native code in your project.
+Your development apps can be shared with anyone on your team who needs to work on or review your application.
+Your team can develop the JavaScript portion of your application with Expo CLI and your development app without waiting for your native code to build until the next time you need to upgrade, install a new module, or otherwise change the native code in your project.

 ## What you'll gain by adopting `expo-dev-client`